 2. Moving in

-5. Shower rooms
+6. Shower rooms

 The mailbox is emptied by one of our staff members, who will deliver the mail directly to your room, once a week.
 If you expect urgent mail, you can check on the mailbox yourself more frequently.
 How to open the mailbox will be shown to you when you move in.

-9. Winter season: heating and air management
+10. Winter season: heating and air management

 If you are not used to living in a country that has cold winters, you might learn a thing or two about heating and air management.
 Heating is included in the rent.
 Our heating system is controlled automatically, which allows for temperature regulation according to your wishes.
 You can decide on the schedules regarding temperature over time and day of week.
 A staff member will adjust the timetable according to your wishes.
 After that, you don’t have to bother anymore and only get in touch with management if you want your settings to be changed or adjusted.
 For instance, most people decide to cool the room a little bit during the night to improve sleep quality.
 Also, if you open the window, the heating will be turned off automatically and turnen on again as soon as the window is closed.

-10. Internet connection
+11. Internet connection